dana-ciocan/hashnode-blog/cmgjtbs9u000102kz8myo8hqk.md

 Ever wondered how you change a previous commit that’s all the way back in the commit history?
 You can use `git commit —amend` to update the very last commit, but what about something that happened three commits ago?

 This is where “fixup” commits come in really handy.
-They’re a little weird to use initially, but once you get your head around them, they become a really useful tool and a way to really level up your Git usage.
+They’re a little weird to use initially, but once you get your head around them, they become a really useful tool and a way to really level up your Git skills.

 # Syntax for fixup commits